AirPods: Cultural impact

 On announcement day, AirPods were compared to Apple's previously existing EarPods (2012–present), with The Verge noting "They look... just like the old EarPods, with the wires cut off."
 Initially mocked by many for their unfamiliar design (including CNN asking "Would people actually wear these?" in 2016), their popularity grew rapidly over the years and they were voted the most popular "hearable" brand of 2019.

 At an Apple earnings call in 2019, CEO Tim Cook called AirPods "nothing less than a cultural phenomenon".
 AirPods had become a viral sensation with memes circulating across the internet about its appearance and its relation to the removal of the headphone jack in iPhones.
 However, as time wore on, AirPods became known as a status symbol.

 Criticism

-One criticism of AirPods is their high price; however, at launch they were actually priced less than most "true wireless" earbuds on the market (e.g. the Samsung Gear IconX and Bragi Dash) and remain competitively priced with similar products from other major brands.
+AirPods have been criticized for their high price; however, at launch they were actually priced less than most "true wireless" earbuds on the market (e.g. the Samsung Gear IconX and Bragi Dash) and remain competitively priced with similar products from other major brands.

+Since AirPods can easily be worn for long periods of time, AirPods have also had an effect on how people interact with each other.
+Having earphones in is generally perceived as a "do not disturb" signal, and some AirPods users use this fact to strategically avoid awkward small talk.
+But in the collaborative workplace, constant use of AirPods has sometimes been interpreted as a sign of disrespect to co-workers, causing conflict in the office.
+Students and college professors from the George Washington University have commented that AirPods have decreased students' daily social interactions.

 Another prominent criticism was a problem that caused the charging case battery to deplete at a rapid rate despite the AirPods not being used.
 Users were reporting upwards of 30% idle discharge per day.
 In response, Apple released a firmware update (version 3.5.1) for the AirPods, which addressed connectivity and battery drain problems.

 According to the Financial Times, AirPods are difficult if not impossible to recycle, and not designed to be repairable.